-The following table details the Company's expenditures to December 31, 2019 broken down into their functional areas of Brand & Market Awareness (costs associated with establishing a market for HEXWAVE and the brand HEXWAVE), Research and Development (costs associated with obtaining, developing, engineering, refining, prototypes for testing, and redesigning the product) and General and Administrative (costs associated with starting up the Company and running the Company from a corporate perspective).
+The following table details the Company's expenditures during the decried periods broken down into their functional areas of: Brand & Market Awareness (costs associated with establishing a market for HEXWAVE and the brand HEXWAVE), Research and Development (costs associated with obtaining, developing, engineering, refining, prototypes for testing, and redesigning the product) and General and Administrative (costs associated with starting up the Company and running the Company from a corporate perspective).

 As the Company is in a start-up phase, the Company has no revenues and does not expect any until it commercializes HEXWAVE.
-From an operational standpoint, there are no comparatives that existed prior to Q2 2018 and therefore aren't included within this expenditure review.

-Certain comparatives in prior periods may have been restated to conform to the current presentation.
+Certain comparatives in prior periods may have been reclassified to conform to the current presentation.